launchscout/ai-part-deux/index.md

 ---

 # So this got us to "net positive"
-## But there were still some bumps in the road...
+- But that doesn't mean it's all smooth sailing
+- Let's talk about some challenges

 ---

 # Accepting non-determinism
 - It's going to be great some days, and terrible others
+- Often success or failure seems not correlated with degree of difficulty
-- This makes it hard to decide if it's worth it
+- This makes it hard to decide if it's any good at all

 ---